 Why restless legs get worse in your 40s (the hormone-dopamine connection)

 It starts around 9 or 10 p.m.
 A deep, itching, creeping discomfort in your legs that’s impossible to describe to anyone who doesn’t have it.
 Not quite pain.
 Not quite numbness.
 An almost electrical need to move that’s immediately worse the moment you hold still.
-You kick, you stretch, you get up and walk around, and it eases just enough to lie back down — and then it starts again.
+You kick, you stretch, you get up and walk around, and it eases just enough to lie back down, and then it starts again.
 You’re exhausted.
 You cannot sleep.
 And it’s been getting progressively worse since your early forties.

 If you’ve been told this is “just” restless legs syndrome and handed a prescription or told to cut back on caffeine, you’re probably missing half the picture.
-Estrogen and dopamine are directly connected at a neurochemical level, and when estrogen starts declining in perimenopause, dopamine regulation — particularly in the neural circuits that govern involuntary movement — shifts in ways that can trigger or significantly worsen restless legs.
+Estrogen and dopamine are directly connected at a neurochemical level, and when estrogen starts declining in perimenopause, dopamine regulation, particularly in the neural circuits that govern involuntary movement, shifts in ways that can trigger or significantly worsen restless legs.

 The estrogen-dopamine link that nobody explains

 Dopamine is primarily known for reward and motivation, but it also plays a major role in suppressing involuntary movement.
-The dopaminergic system in the brain — particularly the substantia nigra and related pathways — acts as a regulatory brake on movement signals.
+The dopaminergic system in the brain, particularly the substantia nigra and related pathways, acts as a regulatory brake on movement signals.
 When dopamine signaling is disrupted, movement signals that should be suppressed start getting through.

 Estrogen is a significant modulator of dopamine production and sensitivity.
-It increases the synthesis of dopamine, upregulates dopamine receptors, and enhances the activity of the dopaminergic pathways that suppress movement.
+It increases the synthesis of dopamine, upregulates dopamine receptors, and supports the activity of the dopaminergic pathways that suppress movement.
 When estrogen levels decline or become unpredictable, dopamine levels in these pathways can fall, and the movement-suppressing effect weakens.

 Research on restless legs syndrome consistently finds that women are affected at about twice the rate of men, and incidence in women shows a marked increase during pregnancy (when estrogen and progesterone fluctuate dramatically) and during the perimenopausal transition.
 Several studies have documented direct correlations between hormone fluctuation and RLS severity in perimenopausal women, and case reports have noted symptom improvement with hormone therapy in women whose RLS emerged or worsened during the transition.
+The same hormonal cascade also feeds the 3 a.m. wake-up pattern, and the two often co-occur in the same women.

 Iron is the other piece of this puzzle.
 Dopamine synthesis requires iron.
-The brain areas that regulate movement have high iron demands, and even mild iron deficiency — not the severe anemia that shows up on a basic CBC, but iron deficiency that only shows up when you measure ferritin specifically — can impair dopamine signaling enough to trigger or worsen restless legs.
+The brain areas that regulate movement have high iron demands, and even mild iron deficiency, not the severe anemia that shows up on a basic CBC, but iron deficiency that only shows up when you measure ferritin specifically, can impair dopamine signaling enough to trigger or worsen restless legs.
 Perimenopausal women who are still having irregular periods may be losing iron, and even those who aren’t often run low due to years of insufficient dietary intake.
 If you haven’t had ferritin specifically measured (not just hemoglobin or standard iron panels), this is the most important lab to request.

 What actually helps

 Ferritin testing and iron repletion if low.
-A ferritin level below 50–75 ng/mL is associated with worsened restless legs symptoms, even if standard iron markers look normal.
+A ferritin level below 50 to 75 ng/mL is associated with worsened restless legs symptoms, even if standard iron markers look normal.
 Many neurologists now recommend targeting ferritin above 75 ng/mL for women with RLS.
-If your ferritin is low, replenishing it through iron supplementation — ideally taken with vitamin C for absorption and without calcium or caffeine which block it — has strong evidence for reducing RLS severity.
+If your ferritin is low, replenishing it through iron supplementation, ideally taken with vitamin C for absorption and without calcium or caffeine which block it, has strong evidence for reducing RLS severity.
 This is a slow process (months, not weeks) but it’s among the most evidence-supported interventions available.

 Magnesium in the evening.
 Magnesium is involved in neuromuscular signaling and has a calming effect on nerve excitability.
 Multiple small studies and substantial clinical experience support magnesium supplementation for mild-to-moderate restless legs.
-Magnesium glycinate or magnesium L-threonate (which crosses the blood-brain barrier more effectively) taken 1–2 hours before bed appears most effective.
+Magnesium glycinate or magnesium L-threonate (which crosses the blood-brain barrier more effectively) taken 1 to 2 hours before bed appears most effective.
 It won’t work for everyone, but it’s safe, addresses a common deficiency, and has enough supporting evidence to be worth a six-week trial.

 Movement during the day, not just at night.
-Regular aerobic exercise during the day — walking, swimming, cycling — significantly reduces RLS severity in multiple trials.
+Regular aerobic exercise during the day (walking, swimming, cycling) significantly reduces RLS severity in multiple trials.
 The mechanism appears to involve dopamine upregulation and improved circulation to the legs.
 Timing matters: vigorous exercise too close to bedtime can temporarily worsen symptoms.
 Aim for morning or afternoon movement.

 Temperature management.
 RLS symptoms are typically worse in warmth and relieved by cool.
 A cool shower before bed, keeping the bedroom cool, and avoiding electric blankets or heated mattress pads can meaningfully reduce evening symptom severity.
 This isn’t a fix, but it’s a reliable symptom management tool.